RLabNYC/Rlab_FaceTracking_fuse/README.md

 The script will take care of any additional python libraries and run the Python renaming script.
 It will search for a csv file in the PythonScript folder so **be sure you choose either the Fuse.csv or Makehuman.csv file (found in the csv_files folder) and move it inside the PythonScripts folder**.
 You will also place your Maya file (.ma) into the PythonScripts folder.
 The script will rewrite the .ma file with the correct naming syntax in order to have the blendshapes register in Unreal.
 The blendshapes needs to be named in a specific way for Apple’s ARKit to work on the new model.

-  - The file structure should look this
+  - The file structure should look this.
 ![file screen shot](https://i.ibb.co/9h0k8V2/Run-folder-7-3-2020-11-26-30-PM-LI-2.jpg)
   - You want make sure you match the **fuse.csv** with the **fuse model** from maya and the **makehuman.csv** with the **makehuman model**.

 ##### For Windows Users:

-Once that is done, be sure to be running command prompt as admin and from the PythonScripts folder run
+Once that is done, be sure to be running command prompt as admin and from the PythonScripts folder run:

 ```
 runme.bat
 ```

-If you have any pip-related issues try upgrading pip by
+If you have any pip-related issues try upgrading pip by:

 ```
 py -m pip install --upgrade pip